I am inspired by people who lean into their authenticity.

-Being given the desire to sing and perform is a great gift from the creative force and I have made it my life's work to perform with my entire voice and heart, to guide others to find their unique path, and to continue to grow in all my creative pursuits.
+Having the desire to perform is a gift and I have made it my life's work to perform with my entire voice and heart, to guide others to find their unique path, and to continue to grow in all my creative pursuits.

 Learning and creativity are my passions.

 And let's tell the truth...the path there isn't always easy...

 I got started in the music business because I knew I wanted to be either a singer or solid gold dancer at a young age, and well, my parents found piano lessons before dance lessons.

 Growing up, I sang gospel, pop, and country and dabbled in classical.
 At the time, the only music degree offered was in classical music.
 I learned some Italian songs and was on my way!
 A few scholarships later, I had two music degrees and a desire to sing opera.
 I had become fascinated by the acrobatics of the singing voice.
 Why the voice and how the voice could make such sounds that could soar over a loud orchestra were compelling and consumed my thoughts.
 I devoted myself to learning the history of the voice, styles of the operas, nuance of languages, and how to act for large stages.

 But once I found myself about five years into my career, I felt like a fake.
 Constantly trying to please others and land role after role, I had stripped myself bare.
 I had no idea of my authentic voice anymore.
 Every conductor, director, teacher, manager, and general director had an idea, but I certainly did not.
 Trying to meld me into everyone’s expectations had weakened me, and I was on the verge of quitting.
 Fear of performing was setting in, and the gremlin on my shoulder grew louder and louder.
 Performances were becoming unbearable.